RobinSah/HN_OCR_Workflow/README.md

   * Uploaded all PDFs to a Google Cloud Storage bucket.
   * Used Document AI (Google Cloud Vision) for asynchronous OCR batch processing.
-  * Mistral OCR was evaluated (excellent accuracy, but **no batch support** and higher manual effort).
-Document AI offered better scalability and integration for large batches.
+  * Compared multiple OCR solutions, including Mistral and Tesseract, with Document AI providing the best balance of accuracy and scalability.
 * **Results:**

   * Received page-level OCR JSON outputs for each PDF within \~30 minutes.